 The numerous costs of refinancing a home loan can sometimes set you back thousands, leaving you wondering whether it was worth it.

-To avoid any ugly surprises, look at the terms and conditions of both your existing home loan and the loan you’re looking to refinance with, to discover what the ‘change’ costs will be e.g. discharge fees, valuation fees, break costs etc.
+To avoid any nasty surprises, look at the terms and conditions of both your existing home loan and the loan you’re looking to refinance with to discover what the ‘change’ costs will be, including discharge fees, valuation fees, break costs, etc.

 If you’re refinancing to get a lower interest rate, you should first calculate how much less you’ll pay in interest at that rate (you can do this using our home loan repayments calculator) and compare this saving to the total cost of refinancing.
 That should give you an idea of whether the refinance is worth it.

-You may find that through the interest savings, you’ll make back the refinancing costs within months.
+You may find that through the interest savings, you’ll make back the refinancing costs within a year.
+If it’s going to take a several years to recoup the cost of switching, you may need to consider other options.

 3. Property value & your equity

-Whether you’re refinancing to secure a lower interest rate or to access more funding, you need to consider the current value of your property and how much equity you have in it.
-Your loan-to-value ratio (LVR) reflects your equity (e.g. if it’s 70%, your equity is 30% of the property’s value).
-If your property value has risen, your LVR would be lower and you’ll have more equity in the property.
+Whether you’re refinancing to secure a lower interest rate or to free up some cash from your home loan, you need to consider the current value of your property and how much equity you have in it.

 When refinancing to get a cheaper interest rate, a lower LVR will generally stand you in good stead.
-But if you try to refinance with an LVR that is higher than 80%, you may struggle to qualify for a cheaper rate.
-If you’re refinancing to another lender, you may also face having to pay for Lenders Mortgage Insurance – even if you already paid for it when you first took out the loan.
+But if you’re looking to refinance with an LVR higher than 80%, you may struggle to qualify for the lowest interest rates on the market.

-When refinancing to access some of your equity (e.g. to pay for a renovation or to invest it in another property), you’ll generally be able to borrow up to 80% of the property’s value minus the outstanding debt.
-For example, if your property was worth $1 million and you had $600,000 owing on the mortgage ($400,000 in equity, 60% LVR), you may have up to $200,000 in equity available to borrow.
-Borrowing any more than that will push your LVR over 80%, which many lenders avoid.
+When refinancing to access some of your equity (for example, to pay for a renovation or to invest it in another property), you’ll generally be able to borrow up to 80% of the property’s value minus the outstanding debt.

 4. Credit rating